The Extraordinary History of Burning Man

 “They were written by Larry Harvey to address questions from our growing regional network,” says Debucquoy-Dodley.
 “Who are we?
 How do we represent ourselves?
 What does it mean to be associated with Burning Man in an official capacity?
 How do we discuss who we are?
 He wrote these down and they’ve really become the language that we use when we describe our values.”

 Giving Back – 2005

-This year marked the formation of Burners Without Borders, a group that traveled south to Biloxi, Miss., in the wake of Hurricane Katrina to support relief efforts there, and has continued to mobilize after other disasters.
+This year marked the formation of Burners Without Borders, a group that traveled south to Biloxi, Mississippi in the wake of Hurricane Katrina to support relief efforts there, and has continued to mobilize after other disasters.
 Participants at Burning Man also raised more than $35,000 for Hurricane Katrina recovery efforts.
-Other grassroots groups, such as Lawyers for Burners, have popped up over the years as well.
+Other grassroots groups, such as Lawyers for Burners, have popped up over the years.